OOC9490/sei36-project0/README.md

 ## For the future
 (entries that are crossed off have been completed!)
 * Implementing an algorithmic AI
+* Using a css framework to help with managing CSS and by extension, decrease the amount of css I have to write myself
 * More games done on canvas!